ArtyomPanfutov/jresult/README.md

 * Composable Results: Easily chain and compose multiple operation results without nested conditionals.
 * Extensible Design: Designed with extensibility in mind, allowing for seamless integration with existing projects and further customization.
 ## Getting Started
-### Creating the Result object
+### Constructing the result objects
+Creating a Result object is a straightforward way to encapsulate the outcome of operations, which might succeed or fail based on certain conditions.
+There are several static factory methods in the `Result` class which can be used for an operation result creation.

 The following example shows a simple way to create result object.
-The method `createAccount(...)` performs a validation before it creates an account.
+The made up method `createAccount(...)` performs a validation before it creates an account.
-If an account is already exists it returns a result object for a failed operation using the static factory methods `Result.failure(...)`
-Otherwise, it creates an account and returns a result object for a succeeded operation that contains a `long` identifier value of a created account.
+* **Failure Case**: If the account already exists,` Result.failure("The account already exists")` is returned, indicating the operation's failure with an appropriate error message.
+* **Success Case**: For a new account, the method proceeds with creation and returns `Result.success(create(name))`, encapsulating the new account's identifier.

 ```Java
     public Result<Long> createAccount(String name) {